 Section 6.
 Election of Executive Board Members

 a.
-CCFT officers will be elected in the spring semester, as designated in this section, by the membership of the organization.
+The following CCFT officers will be elected in the spring semester, as designated in this section, by the membership of the organization.
 Terms of office for officers shall be three years, commencing on July 1 after the election.
 The officers of the Executive Board shall be elected in the following years:

-President, elected in 2010 and every three years afterwards
+President, elected in 2019 and every three years afterwards